-- (8) The officer in charge of a library or archives shall not be convicted of an offence against subsection (6) if the officer adduces evidence that he or she believed, on reasonable grounds, that the person who attended the premises of the library or archives, as the case may be, as mentioned in that subsection, was provided with all reasonable facilities and assistance for the effective exercise of the powers conferred by subsection (4) and that evidence is not rebutted by the prosecution. - (9) The body administering a library or archives shall not be convicted of an offence against subsection (6) if the body adduces evidence that it took all reasonable precautions, and exercised due diligence, to ensure that the person who attended the premises of the library or archives, as the case may be, as mentioned in that subsection, was provided with all reasonable facilities and assistance for the effective exercise of the powers conferred by subsection (4) and that evidence is not rebutted by the prosecution. - (10) A person who, either directly or indirectly, except for the purpose of: - (a) informing the owner of the copyright in a work or other subject-matter that a copy (including a microform copy) has been made of the work or other subject-matter; - (b) enforcing a right that a person has under this Act in connection with a work or other subject-matter in which copyright subsists; or - (c) ensuring compliance with a provision of Division 5 of Part III or with a provision of this Part;
+- (8) The officer in charge of a library or archives shall not be convicted of an offence against subsection (6) if the officer adduces evidence that he or she believed, on reasonable grounds, that the person who attended the premises of the library or archives, as the case may be, as mentioned in that subsection, was provided with all reasonable facilities and assistance for the effective exercise of the powers conferred by subsection (4) and that evidence is not rebutted by the prosecution. - (9) The body administering a library or archives shall not be convicted of an offence against subsection (6) if the body adduces evidence that it took all reasonable precautions, and exercised due diligence, to ensure that the person who attended the premises of the library or archives, as the case may be, as mentioned in that subsection, was provided with all reasonable facilities and assistance for the effective exercise of the powers conferred by subsection (4) and that evidence is not rebutted by the prosecution. - (10) A person who, either directly or indirectly, except with the intention of: - (a) informing the owner of the copyright in a work or other subject-matter that a copy (including a microform copy) has been made of the work or other subject-matter; - (b) enforcing a right that a person has under this Act in connection with a work or other subject-matter in which copyright subsists; or